 Now closed, the Central State Hospital on Washington Street, just west of downtown Indianapolis, has a 146-year history as a psychiatric treatment facility.
 The patients who were treated there ranged from the mentally handicapped to the criminally insane.
 The hospital was overcrowded much of the time, and patient living conditions were less than optimal.
 The most severely afflicted were housed in the basements where there was little light and poor ventilation.
 Rumors abound of patients being shackled to the walls in an effort to keep them from harming themselves or others.

-Since its closing in 1994, night guards, police officers and others have reported hearing screams in the now deserted buildings, and apparitions of patients in gowns or robes running down the halls, or across the streets.
+Since its closing in 1994, night guards, police officers and others have reported hearing screams in the deserted buildings, which have now been razed.
+They also saw apparitions of patients in gowns or robes running down the halls, or across the streets.
 Combine this with the many ghostly stories told by the medical staff while the hospital was still open, and you have the makings of a great haunting.

-The House of Blue Lights legend revolves around the Skiles Test Estate in Indianapolis.
-When Test's wife died, he supposedly had her encased in a glass coffin, and surrounded it with blue Christmas lights, because he believed that blue lights would attract ghosts.
+The House of Blue Lights legend revolves around the Skiles Test Home in Indianapolis.
+When Test's wife died, he supposedly had her encased in a glass coffin and surrounded it with blue Christmas lights because he believed that blue lights would attract ghosts.
 Apparently, he experienced some success, because a ghostly blue lady or light has been seen floating in the area, even now, long after the Test estate was demolished.